rwhughes91/ddd_python/readme.md

 2. **You should almost always run your domain services on the most up to date system state**.
    2a. its up to your domain model if you want to lock all underlying entities connected to an aggregate, but you 99.99% of the time want to do so. we implemented such with versioning, but you could also change db isolation level to serialization
    2b.
 Serialization isolation level has a huge performance cost, we found setting tx isolation level to Repeatable Read, and implementing an auto update every time our aggregate was used achieved the same thing in a more scalable way
+   2c. if the domain service is in no way connected to an invariant then you DO NOT need increment aggregate version number.
+In other words, the locking is really to guarantee a consistency boundary, if you are just updating an attribute, and there are no constraints or invariants around it, then you don't need to lock the underlying rows.
+This would improve the efficiency of our system.
+   2d.
+With all of this said, if you don't know (and its often hard to tell), increment the version to be safe -- e.g., all of our Product methods increment version numbers

 # Ch 6 Event-Driven Architecture